NazarioR9/BNBR_Challenge/README.md

 ### Expectations

-To make sure that evrything is working smoothly, here is what to expect from above (steps):
+To make sure that everything is working smoothly, here is what to expect from above (steps):

 ```
 # 1.
 # 2. After this step, verify that 'data/{final_train, final_test}.csv' exist
 # 3. After this step, verify that 'data/{extended_train_from_fr_to_english, extended_test_from_fr_to_english}.csv' exist
-# 4. Here, a new directory 'mlm_finetuned_models/' will be appear (in the repo structure) and should contains '{mlm_bert_base_, mlm_roberta_base_}.zip'
+# 4. Here, a new directory 'mlm_finetuned_models/' will appear (in the repo structure) and should contains '{mlm_bert_base_, mlm_roberta_base_}.zip'
 # 5. Directory 'submissions/' will be added to the repo structure and '{bert-base-uncased__, roberta-base__, roberta-base_translated}.csv' will be written in it.
-# 5. Performs a simple weights blend.
-Then create 'submissions/final_submission.csv' which is the final submission file.
+# 5. Performs a simple weight-blend, then creates 'submissions/final_submission.csv' which is the final submission file.
 ```
 ## [On the Leaderboard] (https://zindi.africa/competitions/basic-needs-basic-rights-kenya-tech4mentalhealth/leaderboard)